 Managing appointments and customers

 Use the Supervise section of your appointment schedule to manage your schedule on a daily basis.
 This is where you can review your bookings and approve or reject them.
-You can also gain insight into how users interact with your schedule daily, weekly or monthly usage reports.
-Various standard usage reports are available here, offering you insight into the way people interact with your schedule.
+You can also gain insight into how users interact with your schedule by using the daily, weekly or monthly usage reports.

 You can access all your users’ details or make appointments on their behalf via User Management.
 If you selected a different term for your users, such as “clients”, this section will then be named Client Management.

 On your dashboard, you will also find Import and Export.
 These features enable you to import and export user data in various formats to and from your appointment schedule.

 Via Supervise > Overview, you can review all your upcoming appointments.
 You can access an overview of old and deleted bookings via the and links respectively.
 The overview can be sorted by clicking the column headers.
 If your schedule has multiple resources or services, a drop-down menu is available to filter out appointments for a certain resource or service.

 Using the search bar below the overview, you can find the reservations for a particular person in your appointment schedule.
 Another way to get an overview of someone’s appointments (across multiple schedules) is via User Management.

 The information shown in the overview is configurable via Configure > Layout.
 Here you can select any of the mandatory and optional booking detail fields, including custom fields, to be shown as columns in list views such as this overview.

 To the right of each entry, you will see two or more icons.
 Clicking the schedule icon will show you the appointment/slot on the schedule, while the edit icon allows you to make changes to the appointment/slot (see below).
 In a capacity appointment schedule, the spyglass icon allows you to zoom in on the reservations for a particular slot.